pyralog/pyralog/CLIENT_PARTITIONING_PATTERNS.md

 The **"1 byte = 1 increment + file size = counter value"** approach with sparse
 file optimization appears to be unique.
 See detailed comparison above for full analysis.

-**It's not just for DLog!** This primitive can be extracted as a standalone library for use in any Rust project needing durable counters.
+**It's not just for Pyralog!** This primitive can be extracted as a standalone library for use in any Rust project needing durable counters.

 ---